by Bruce Dunlavy (My blog home page and index of other posts may be found here.)

 In the world of science and engineering, Laws exist independent of the desires of those who are bound by them.
 They apply to all and there is no getting around them, no escaping their effects.
 The Law of Gravity, for example, is not something a clever crook can evade, and its reach extends to the edges of the universe.
 While it is true that airplanes, rockets to the Moon – or a person climbing stairs – can overcome the effects of gravity to some extent, nothing can overcome the Law of Gravity.

 Among the most famous Laws are those of thermodynamics (Greek thermos, heat + dynamikos, powerful).
-There are four of these Laws, but only three have been around over 150 years, and the other – known as the “Zeroth Law of Thermodynamics” was created later as a fundamental prequel to the other three.
+There are four of these Laws, but only three have been around over 150 years, and the other – known as the “Zeroth Law of Thermodynamics” – was created later as a fundamental prequel to the other three.
 It is not a concept unique to thermodynamics, as it was adapted from Euclidian geometry.
-It is the first of Euclid’s Five Axioms (or Common Notions), and will not be addressed here.
+It is the first of Euclid’s Five Common Notions, and will not be addressed here.

 The other three are the rules which apply to the energy in a closed system, by which is meant a theoretical physical arrangement in which matter and energy do not enter or leave across the system’s boundaries.